rauharu/rauharu/README.md

 I am a developer of GUI Software and server software
 ----------------------------------------------------

-I develop different software for different tasks, here are several categories of tasks: Developing server software and GUI Programs (as mentioned earlier), as well as developing different micro-systems and frameworks for working with my projects, I know only 2 languages at a good level: Python (Middle Developer) and C++ (Middle Developer).
+I develop different software for different tasks, here are several categories of tasks: Developing server software and GUI Programs (as mentioned earlier), as well as developing different micro-systems and frameworks for working with my projects, I know only 2 languages at a good level: Python and C++.
 For a detailed description, see below!

 *   🌍  I'm based in Russia - Moscow (UTC+3)
 *   ✉️  You can contact me at [Telegram](https://t.me/rauharu/)